-10 best ways to organize files on mac
+Best ways to organize files on Mac

 We all spend a lot of time working on our Macs.
-And if you’re anything like me, the last thing you want to do at the end of the day is to stare at your screen to organize things.
+And if you’re anything like us, the last thing you want to do at the end of the day is to stare at your screen to organize things.
 But here are a few ways you can make minor adjustments to your workflow to help yourself out.

 1. Use iCloud Drive